 If you’ve been charged with assault, there is likely a defense to the crime.
-Maryland assault lawyer Randolph Rice has defended hundreds of clients charged with first and second degree assault in Maryland.
+Maryland assault lawyer Randolph Rice has defended hundreds of clients charged with first and second degree assault in Maryland and used such defenses as “self defense” and defense of others” to help his clients in court.

 Since assault charges are very technical and rely on substantial evidence to prove, there are various defenses that can be presented to increase the likelihood of success at trial.